 If the railroad employee proves these elements the railroad has the burden of proving the railroad employee was contributorily negligent to reduce the railroad employee’s damages.

-It is a violation of the Federal Railroad Safety Act for railroads who retaliate against employees for requesting medical treatment.
+It is a violation of the Federal Railroad Safety Act for railroads to retaliate against employees for requesting medical treatment.
 The FRSA 49 U.S.C.
 20109(c) provides broad protections for wrongful termination and adverse action.